IHACC: Indigenous Health Adaptation to Climate Change

 I am currently Co-PI on a $2.5M IHACC project (Indigenous Health Adaptation to Climate change), funded by the IDRC and tri-councils IRIACC program.
 This international, interdisciplinary project aims to identify and characterize the vulnerability of Indigenous health systems to climate change and develop interventions to promote adaptation.
 The work involves participatory research with community partners in the Peruvian Amazon (Shipibo communities), Bwindi Impenetrable Forest in Uganda (Batwa pygmy communities), and the Canadian Arctic (Inuit), and close collaboration with researchers and stakeholders in Uganda, Peru and the Arctic.
 IHACC is currently entering its second year of a longitudinal health survey, and has begun qualitative health systems and vulnerability assessment, as well as policy review.
 Visit the IHACC website, or click here to watch a short video on the project.

-- The burden and determinants of self-reported acute gastrointestinal illness among an Indigenous Batwa-Pygmy population in southwestern Uganda (Epidemiology and Infection, In-press) Clark et al.
+- The burden and determinants of self-reported acute gastrointestinal illness among an Indigenous Batwa-Pygmy population in southwestern Uganda (Epidemiology and Infection, 2014) Clark et al.

-- Vulnerability to the health effects of climate change in rural East Africa: a case study from Uganda (Mitigation and Adaptation Strategies for Global Change, In-press) Labbé et al.
+- Vulnerability to the health effects of climate change in rural East Africa: a case study from Uganda (Mitigation and Adaptation Strategies for Global Change, 2015) Labbé et al.

 - Lived experience of acute gastrointestinal illness in Rigolet, Nunatsiavut: “Just suffer through it” (Social Science and Medicine, 2015) Harper et al.